In this mock-up call scenario, the SDR practices following up with a prospect

-- Use a customer relationship management (CRM) tool or another system to keep track of all interactions with the prospect, including notes from the initial call or meeting.
+- Use a customer relationship management (CRM) software or another sales tool to keep track of all interactions with the prospect, including notes from the initial call or product demo.

 - Make sure to personalize your follow-up message based on the specific needs and interests of the prospect, rather than sending a generic message.